Gluten allergy vs. celiac disease

-A gluten allergy—not to be confused with gluten sensitivity or celiac disease—is caused by gliadin, a glycoprotein that, along with glutenin (another protein), helps to form the gluten protein.
-Gluten is found in wheat and other related grains such as barley, oats, and rye.
-Gliadin is also one of the major allergens associated with wheat allergies and a trigger for celiac disease, a serious autoimmune disorder of the small intestine.
+Gliadin is also one of the major allergens associated with wheat allergies and is a trigger for celiac disease, a serious autoimmune disorder of the small intestine.

-A person with gluten sensitivity (also known as gluten intolerance) may have symptoms such as bloating, abdominal pain, or diarrhea, but, because the immune or autoimmune symptoms are not involved, it is not considered as serious a condition as celiac disease or gluten allergy.
 As many as 6 percent of Americans have gluten sensitivity.
+With gluten sensitivity (also known as gluten intolerance), there may be symptoms such as bloating, abdominal pain, or diarrhea, but, because the immune or autoimmune symptoms aren’t involved, it isn’t considered as serious a condition as celiac disease or gluten allergy.
+Around 1 percent of Americans have celiac disease.

-Symptoms of a gluten allergy are often similar to those in celiac disease and may include abdominal pain, diarrhea, constipation, fatigue, bloating, heartburn, bloating, anxiety and anemia.
+Symptoms of a gluten allergy are often similar to those in celiac disease and may include:

 Additional symptoms of a gluten allergy may include:

 - weight loss

 A gluten allergy may look very different in children than in adults, so it’s important for parents to monitor their child's behavior and diet if they suspect a gluten allergy.
 Know, also, that this allergy may go into remission only to return in later years.

 Children with a gluten allergy may experience eczema in addition to the symptoms listed above.